DefensiveOrigins/Detect-msDS-KeyCredentialLink/README.md

  showInAdvancedViewOnly: TRUE
  ```

- Now that we have the Schema GUID of the attribute, `5b47d60f-6090-40b2-9f37-2a4de88f3063` we can use Set-AuditRule.ps1 to add an Audit Rule at the top of our domain to all descendent objects in the domain.
+ Now that we have the Schema GUID of the attribute, `5b47d60f-6090-40b2-9f37-2a4de88f3063` we can use Set-AuditRule.ps1 to add an Audit Rule at the top of our domain to all descendant objects in the domain.

 ```
 Import-Module ActiveDirectory